 You're prone to pickleball injuries:

-this is one of the best paddles for tennis elbow—Engage is a really popular brand with injury-prone players.
+this is one of the best paddles for tennis elbow – Engage is a really popular brand with injury-prone players.

 Pass if:

-You want a mid-range paddle:
+You want a standard-shaped all-court paddle:

 You want a cheap paddle: